 - Westmead Station box excavation, including temporary support, stub tunnels, partially mined station cavern and crossover cavern including permanent lining and support - Parramatta Station, including excavation of station box and associated support - Clyde Maintenance and Stabling Facility (MSF), including permanent dive structure, portal, spur running tunnels, spur tunnel junction cavern, bulk earthworks, civil structures, utilities corridor, road crossing and creek diversion - Rosehill Services Facility, including shaft excavation, permanent lining, and lateral support - A precast segment manufacturing facility at Eastern Creek - Demolition and site clearance works - Tunnelling between Sydney Olympic Park (SOP) and Westmead.
 Tunnelling will be undertaken by placing the tunnel boring machines (TBMs) at the Rosehill Services Facility box and retrieved out at the SOP Station Box and then placed back at the Rosehill Services Facility and retrieved at the Westmead Station Box.
-No surface works are proposed at SOP except for the retrieval of the TBM.
+Some surface works will be required for site establishment and to facilitate TBM retrieval and relaunching, such as crane set up and plant and material deliveries.
+Station box works would also be required to facilitate TBM retrieval and re-launching.